GrapeTec/T-SPLINE/README.md

 1.3 Citation

-It is recommended to cite our article, if the source code can help you:\par Reconsideration of T-spline data models and their exchanges using STEP.
+It is recommended to cite our article, if the source code can help you:

+Reconsideration of T-spline data models and their exchanges using STEP.
 Computer-Aided Design, 2016.06.
+(Accept)

-(Accept)\par [the citation in bibtex will be given soon later]
+[the citation in bibtex will be given soon later]

 - 2. HOW TO UNDERSTAND